algorandfoundation/algokit-client-generator-ts/docs/usage.md

 After using the cli tool to generate an application client you will end up with a TypeScript file containing several type definitions, an application factory class and an application client class that is named after the target smart contract.
 For example, if the contract name is `HelloWorldApp` then you will end up with `HelloWorldAppFactory` and `HelloWorldAppClient` classes.
 The contract name will also be used to prefix a number of other types in the generated file which allows you to generate clients for multiple smart contracts in the one project without ambiguous type names.

+> ![NOTE]
+>
+> If you are confused about when to use the factory vs client the mental model is: use the client if you know the app ID, use the factory if you don't know the app ID (deferred knowledge or the instance doesn't exist yet on the blockchain) or you have multiple app IDs

 ## Creating an application client instance

 The first step to using the factory/client is to create an instance, which can be done via the constructor or more easily via an [`AlgorandClient`](https://github.com/algorandfoundation/algokit-utils-ts/blob/main/docs/capabilities/algorand-client.md) instance via `algorand.client.getTypedAppFactory()` and `algorand.client.getTypedAppClient*()` (see code examples below).